kamtoeddy/ivo/docs/v2.1.0/schema/definition/side-effects.md

 It's validator is required and must have at least one [onChange listener](./life-cycles.md#onchange).
 Side effects only support onChange listeners as **`onChange = onCreate + onUpdate`** but initialization can be blocked (**`shouldInit === false`**)

-Cannot be dependent, defaulted, required nor readonly
+Cannot be dependent, defaulted, readonly nor strictly required but can be (requiredBy + requiredError)

 > Out of the box, sideEffect is **`false`**